 Resilience is not a static force.
 Instead, it’s a process.
 The more you feed it, the more its capacity will grow.
 Resilience is a journey of personal growth.
 It involves acquiring new and accurate information, positive thoughts, and learning new behaviours and skills.

-It is important to remember that Resilience is not a magic potion.
+It is important to remember that Resilience is not a magic potion so reach out to a stress coach.
 It does not prevent bad things from happening to you.
 It does not guarantee a life free of stress.
 What it does give you is the power to cope, to rise from the ashes, to reinvent yourself.
 The more resilient you become, the better you can deal with difficulty, and the more empowered you are to keep growing and evolving as a person.

 Building emotional Resilience